Person1234565/cse15l-lab-report-5/index.md

 In this example, the rm command.

-This option can be useful when trying to .
+This option can be useful when trying to specify directories for rm to delete without wanting to use -r.
+It could also help detect and refrain from removing folders that are not empty.
+This option may also help you clear out your workspace by allowing you to remove empty folders from command line.

 Source: https://man7.org/linux/man-pages/man1/rm.1.html